Harriet Martineau: Early life

-Born in Norwich, England, Harriet Martineau was the sixth of the eight children of Thomas, her father who was a textile manufacturer.
-A highly respected Unitarian, he was deacon of the Octagon Chapel, Norwich from 1797.
-Harriet's mother, Elizabeth Rankin was the daughter of a sugar refiner and grocer.
+Born in Norwich, England, Harriet Martineau was the sixth of the eight children of Thomas, a textile manufacturer.
+He served as deacon of the Octagon Chapel, Norwich from 1797.
+Her mother, Elizabeth (née Rankin), was the daughter of a sugar refiner and grocer.
 Harriet's five older siblings included two sisters and three brothers.
 In age order their names were, Elizabeth, Thomas, Henry, Robert and Rachel Ann.
-Harriet's two younger siblings included her brother James who she was very close with, and the youngest of the eight, Ellen.
+Harriet's two younger siblings were James and the youngest of the eight, Ellen.
+Martineau was closest to her brother James, who became a philosopher and clergyman in the tradition of the English Dissenters.

 The Martineau family was of French Huguenot ancestry and professed Unitarian views.
-Her uncles included the surgeon Philip Meadows Martineau (1752–1829), whom she had enjoyed visiting at his nearby estate, Bracondale Lodge, and businessman and benefactor Peter Finch Martineau.
-Martineau was closest to her brother James, who became a philosopher and clergyman in the tradition of the English Dissenters.
+Harriet's family was financially comfortable and they were close friends with the Gurney family of Earlham Hall, Norfolk.
+Harriet's father, Thomas, owned the leasehold of the Gurney's home in Gurney Court, off Magdalen Street, Norwich, Harriet's birthplace.
+The family's wealth remained intact until after the panic of 1825, a stock market and banking crash.

 According to the writer Diana Postlethwaite, Harriet's relationship with her mother was strained and lacking affection, which contributed to views expressed in her later writing.
 Martineau claimed her mother abandoned her to a wet nurse.

-Harriet's childhood was rather different compared to any other ordinary child.
-Her family was financially comfortable until around 1825-26 when the stock market and banking system collapsed.
-As previously mentioned Harriet and her mother's relationship was quite hostile early on.
-It was a traditional gesture for mothers to hire wet nurses for their children, especially if they could not nurse their child by themselves.
-However the specific wet nurse that Harriet's mother Elizabeth had hired for Harriet could not produce a sufficient amount of milk for an infant.
-This left Harriet starved for the first few weeks of her life, which is what Mrs. Martineau had attributed all of Harriet's future ailments to.
+It was a tradition for mothers to hire wet nurses for their children, especially if they could not nurse their child by themselves.
+However the nurse that Harriet's mother hired could not produce sufficient milk.
+This left Harriet starved for the first few weeks of her life, to which her mother attributed all of Harriet's future ailments.